 The State Treasurer is responsible for ensuring that all Commonwealth financial obligations are met on a timely basis.
 The Massachusetts constitution requires that all payments by the Commonwealth (other than debt service) be made pursuant to a warrant approved by the Governor's Council.
 The Comptroller prepares certificates which, with the advice and consent of the Governor's Council and approval of the Governor, become the warrant to the State Treasurer.
 Once the warrant is approved, the State Treasurer's office disburses the money.
-The warrant requirement under state finance law does not apply to debt service appropriations.
+Debt service is specifically exempted by the state constitution from the warrant requirement, but requires an appropriation to be paid.